Whist-Team/Notation/docs/source/standard.rst

 Stack
 -----
-The data contains one field ``stack`` that is a list of strings representing a card.
+The data contains one mandatory field ``stack`` that is a list of strings representing a card.
+Furthermore it has an optional field ``hands`` that is a table of the players' cards in hand.
 One card can be represented with ``"[♦♣♥♠][2-10JQKA]"``.